City could not make it an Easter double as they became the latest victims of Shrewsbury's unbeaten home record.

 City were under the cosh with Grandison a real danger on Shrewsbury's right flank.

-But Craig Fagan wasted a great chance to equalise after 27 minutes, volleying wide from right in front of goal after James Hanson had nodded the ball in this path.
+But Craig Fagan wasted a great chance to equalise after 27 minutes, volleying wide from right in front of goal after James Hanson had nodded the ball in

 Parkinson had named an unchanged starting line-up.
 But Kyel Reid and Chris Dagnall both came on for the second half.